 One year later, Wyatt is growing into his own little person, as all babies do.
 And his father could not be happier to watch his son, who is named after Cooper's dad Wyatt Emory Cooper, continue to thrive and grow.
-It's no wonder Cooper is proud, since little Wyatt took People's "cutest baby alive" title from Benjamin Cohen, son of Cooper's good friend and frequent collaborator Andy Cohen.
+It's no wonder Cooper is proud, since little Wyatt took People's "cutest baby alive" title from Benjamin Cohen, son of Cooper's good friend Andy Cohen.
 It's not all about looks, of course.
 Cooper's love for his son runs far deeper than just a cute little face.

 Happy Birthday To “Sweet And Funny” Wyatt

 On April 27, Wyatt turned 1 year old and Cooper paid tribute to his son with two photos and a beautiful message.
 “Today is Wyatt’s first birthday,” he wrote.
 “I can’t believe it has already been a year.
 He is sweet and funny, happy and kind, and i love him more than I ever thought possible.”